Pylons/pyramid/docs/narr/zca.rst

 Enabling the ZCA Global API by Using The ZCA Global Registry
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You can tell your :mod:`repoze.bfg` application to use the ZCA global registry at startup time instead of constructing a new one:
+You can tell your :mod:`pyramid` application to use the ZCA global registry at startup time instead of constructing a new one:

 .. code-block:: python
    :linenos:

-   from zope.component import getGlobalSiteManager from repoze.bfg.configuration import Configurator
+   from zope.component import getGlobalSiteManager from pyramid.configuration import Configurator

    def app(global_settings, **settings):
        globalreg = getGlobalSiteManager()